MISS PIXEL COMPUTER SERVICES

 August–November 1986

-Director of Computer Operations, Bob Edgar for U.S. Senate Campaign, Philadelphia, PA
+Director of Computer Operations, Bob Edgar for US Senate Campaign, Philadelphia, PA

 Managed all aspects of data processing at state campaign headquarters in Philadelphia.
 Developed databases for tracking statewide campaign contributions, organizing fundraising events, preparing Federal Election Commission (FEC) reports, and generating mass mailings.
 Trained staff and volunteers to use database, word processing, and spreadsheet applications.
 Introduced desktop publishing, which resulted in unexpected savings on print production costs.